MinSiThu/Myanmar-Tuberculosis-Guidelines-Instructions/README.md

 # Myanmar Tuberculosis Guidelines Instructions

-Empowering Myanmar's fight against Tuberculosis by turning life-saving guidelines into a bilingual engine for AI and education. **Myanmar–English Parallel Instructional Dataset for Tuberculosis Education and AI Research**
+A bilingual instructional dataset built to support Myanmar's ongoing fight against tuberculosis — turning life-saving guidelines into a usable resource for healthcare workers, educators, and AI researchers working with low-resource languages.

 ---